ulissigroup/GASpy/documentation/usage.md

 The traceback is likely to show you exactly why something went wrong.
 If the traceback does not show you the error in an apparent way, then we recommend finding the first task in the dependency tree that failed.
 We recommend using [Luigi's API](https://luigi.readthedocs.io/en/stable/central_scheduler.html) for finding the first failed task.
-You will need to [tunnel](https://www.ssh.com/ssh/tunneling/) to your Luigi Daemon to use this API.
+You will need to [tunnel](https://www.ssh.com/ssh/tunneling/) to your Luigi Daemon to use this API---e.g., `ssh -gnNT -L 8082:host.ip.address:8082 username@host.address`.

 Or you could stay inside of Python.
 If you execute the `task.requires()` method of a task, it will give you its upstream dependencies.
 Then if you execute the `task.complete()` method of a task, it will tell you whether the task is complete.